 What to do When Someone Dies

 We understand that the death of a loved one can be an overwhelming time.
 There are many steps to take and people to inform.
-Knowing what to do when a death occurs can help you handle the situation in a logical and efficient manner and can save you from further distress.
+Knowing what to do when a death occurs can help you handle the situation in a logical and efficient manner and save you from further distress.
 Our helpful guide below details what do when someone dies and who you need to inform.

 What to do First When a Person Dies